91nunocosta/todolist/README.md

 - [x] All endpoints should return JSON responses.

-# TODO

-- [x] add docker compose for running locally

-- [x] add instructions for running to the README

-- [x] add API documentation

-- [x] add discussion of stack and design decisions to the README

-- [x] complete next steps on README

-- [ ] add tox and code quality analysis

-- [ ] improve code quality

-- [ ] improve docker

 # How to run locally

 To run the application locally you will need: